-- assessing the skills of current Westfield Group Board members against the collective skill set required by the Westfield Group Boards; - making recommendations to the Westfield Group Boards regarding their composition and reviewing the effectiveness of the Boards; - identifying suitable candidates to fill Group Board vacancies; and - ensuring the existence of proper succession planning processes and plans for the Westfield Group Boards and other senior executive positions.
+- assessing periodically the skills of current Westfield Group Board members against the collective skill set required by the Westfield Group Board to discharge competently the Board's duties, having regard to the strategic direction of the Board; - regularly reviewing and making recommendations to the Westfield Group Board regarding their composition and reviewing the effectiveness of the Board as a whole; - identifying suitable candidates to fill Group Board vacancies as and when they arise and nominating candidates for the approval of the Board; and - ensuring the existence of proper succession planning processes and plans for the Westfield Group Board and other senior executive positions.

-A Charter for the Nomination Committee has been approved by the Group Boards, including the Responsible Entity, and appears in the corporate governance section of the Trust's website www.carindalepropertytrust.com.au.
+A Charter for the Nomination Committee, as approved by the Group Board, including the Responsible Entity, appears in the corporate governance section of the Trust's website www.carindalepropertytrust.com.au.

-Recommendations made by the Nomination Committee will be considered by the Board of WHL which will make a recommendation to the Board of the Responsible Entity on the appointment of a director to fill a casual vacancy.
+Recommendations made by the Nomination Committee will be considered by the Board of WHL (the parent company of the Responsible Entity) which will make a recommendation to the Board of the Responsible Entity on the appointment of a director to fill a casual vacancy.